What is an FHA Loan?

 - Middle FICO score as low as 580;

-- Seller can contribute up to six percent (6%) towards the buyers closing costs and pre-paid items;
+- A seller can contribute up to six percent (6%) towards the buyers closing costs and pre-paid items;

-- Non-traditional form of trade lines or alternate trade lines can be used for those with limited or no credit;
+- A non-traditional form of trade lines or alternate trade lines can be used for those with limited or no credit;

 - Lower interest rate compared to conventional loans;